fortrabbit/help/docs/company-collaboration.md

 * create, delete, configure & scale all Apps of the Company
 * access code of all Apps of the Company
-* manage all Collaborators of the Company
+* manage all Admins and Collaborators of the Company
 * invite new Admins or Collaborators to the Company
 * leave the Company

 ### App Collaborator

 The App Collaborator role can be modified by Owners and Admins.
 It's the same as with [App collaboration](app-collaboration) and has the same permissions.
 When any paid Company collaboration plan is booked, all Apps, including all Universal Apps, are granted unlimited App collaboratortion.

 ## Inviting a Company member